1 Getting Started

 We now have a \(3\times2\) matrix of numbers.

 Have a look in the environment pane.
 You should now see a separation between “data” and “values”.
 The “data” section contains structured objects, such as matrices.
-The one practical difference here is that if you click on something in the data section it will usually open in a new tab.
-In this case, you’ll see something that looks a lot like a spreadsheet application.
+The one practical difference here is that if you click on something in the data section you can explore its structure.
+If you click on the name of a data frame you’ll see something that looks a lot like a spreadsheet application in a new tab in the source pane.

-Often our data will include elements of multiple different types.
+Often our data will comes in many different types.
 For instance, it might include numbers indicating the age of a participant, or which of a series of options they chose.
 It might also include words (strings) indicating which experimental condition they are in, or a transcript of an interview.
-Matricies can’t handle this, but data frames can.
+Matricies can’t handle having elements of different types, but data frames can.

 "letters" = c("N", "Z", "I", "L", "B", "B")